TelmoRibeiro/CoMPSeT/README.md

 ___

 ## To Do (Core):
-- review mrgs + strctcng
+- review strctcng
-- klenne star (check if fully propagated)
+- check if fully ()* is always propagated
 ___

 ## To Do (CAOS):
 - check should block widgets
-- implicit renaming on the new examples (with widgets)
-- parenthesis do not always work (ex: (a && b) && c)
+- check if parenthesis are working for (ex: (a && b) && c)
 ---

-## Meeting:
--